k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: The 'weapon' welds itself to the 'monsters' hand!
 - Fix: some light edits to light code
 - Fix: Drow shouldn't receive a shield of light as a sacrifice gift
+- Fix: minor feedback bit with aura of darkness and objects using artifact_light()